sormuras/jigsaw-quick-start/README.md

-# jigsaw-quick-start
+# Jigsaw Quick-Start Revisited

-This project uses the example from https://openjdk.org/projects/jigsaw/quick-start to show a Java-only setup: all shell commands are transformed into platform-agnostic Java code.
+This project uses the example from https://openjdk.org/projects/jigsaw/quick-start to show a Java-only build setup: all shell commands are transformed into platform-agnostic Java code.

 ```text